joj-macho/Pythological-Playground/clickbait-generator-cli/README.md

 - The program starts by defining several lists of words and phrases, including personal pronouns, possessive pronouns, states, nouns, adjectives, verbs, places, and time phrases.
 It also defines a dictionary of clickbait types, each with a pre-defined headline format that includes one or more of the lists.

-- The `main()` function starts by displaying an introductory message and prompts the user to enter a number of clickbait headlines to generate.
+- The `main()` function begins by displaying an introductory message and prompts the user to enter a number of clickbait headlines to generate.
 If the user enters a valid integer, the program enters a loop that runs the specified number of times.
 Inside the loop, the program generates a random integer to select one of the pre-defined clickbait types.
 It then generates a number of random selections from the various lists, and uses string formatting to insert those selections into the selected clickbait type to create a complete headline.

 ## Program Input & Output